How Much Money Does It Cost to Build a Strip Mall?

 - Negotiate land purchase contingencies for adequate due diligence time

-Hidden Costs That Catch First-Time Developers
+What Are the Hidden Costs That Catch First-Time Developers?

 Budget for these commonly underestimated expenses: